Zorgonatis/Stabs-EDH/README.md

 # Stab's Execution Directive Heirarchy for SillyTavern and GLM-4.6
+Note: Please see the output examples at the bottom of the page to get an overview of the output style.
+Most of the features show can be easily disabled if preferred.

 This preset is based on some core concepts from Lucid Loom (https://lucid.cards) such as the Anti-Slop filter and color-coded NPC fonts.
 This preset is a fundamental restructure that borrows some of the Lucid Loom's fantastic instructions.